bvandgrift/ex-rails5-api-lend/README.md

 create an API in a very short time, by including everything we need without setup.
 It is our hope that this humble example will form the blueprint for such a template.

-_WHY GRAPE?_ Grape contains all of the most critical features for API construction, without a lot of the fluff.
-The HTTP method and parameters are front and center.
-It's simple.
-It's fast.
-It's most of the things you want out of an API.

-Rails' methodology is one of web applications; while it's not late to the API party, it's routing and controller structure hasn't been streamlined to the same degree.

 ## Features